 In the 1980’s, the Soviet Union introduced the glasnost and perestroika policies and the country went into political turmoil and impending economic collapse.
 During these harsh times, Ludvig began participating in Armenian independence parties and movement.
 He used his artwork to raise awareness and advocate for democracy and independence.
 His work was cut short in 1988, when an earthquake left his hometown of Leninakan in total devastation.
 Ludvig immediately returned home to help in relief and restoration efforts.

 Ludvig was married to Gayane Ormandzhyan in Yerevan in 1989, he and his wife had their their first son in 1990.
 The new family was granted asylum in the United States and they immigrated in 1991 during the official collapse of the union.
-They settled in Glendale, California, now home to a very large ethnic Armenian community.
-Ludvig and Gayane gave birth to their daughter in 1993.
-The family lives in Glendale to this day.

 In their new country, Ludvig took on many different jobs over the years to support his family and vigorously continued painting which would be showcased and sold in local Armenian art and bookstores.
 Ludvig also enrolled in evening courses at a local community college to learn English.
 At his time in community college, Ludvig discovered web and computer graphic design which was a very new development at the time.
 He went onto receive an Associate’s Degree in computer graphic design in 1997.

 Ludvig first discovered Bitcoin in 2013 after being introduced to it by his son.
 The two have shared many long chats about the technical and economic aspects of the new technology.
 In 2017, Ludvig picked up his brush for the first time in close to 10 years and released his first Bitcoin painting, The Bitcoin Bull.
 Ludvig is currently seeking retirement to settle down and focus on his artworks.